 Congratulations!
-The unit you now hold represents the pinnacle of digital audio technology.
-The 542APC processor is the flagship model in the Solidyne Broadcasting Processor series, encapsulating over 40 years of expertise in audio processing for broad casting.
+The unit you have in your hands has been developed using the highest technology for digital audio.
+The 542APC processor is the "top of the line" in the Solidyne Broadcasting Processor series.
+It synthesizes more than 40 years of experience in the development of audio processors for broadcasting.